The Standard Model: Introduction

+According to Newton's doctrine, the motion of an object has to be specified by both its space-time point (i.e., coordinates) and its behavior at a nearby point (thus, its velocities).
+The force information, which controls the change of the velocity, is characterized by the gauge principle, $\partial_\mu \to D_\mu$.
+In modern days, the difference, $D_\mu-\partial_\mu$, is expressed by the gauge fields.
+Thus, we still stick to Newton's doctrine and the various gauge fields should be characterized at the very beginning of the game.

+The next thing in the game is how to introduce the matter worlds, i.e., the quark world (at the fermi scale) and the lepton world (at the atomic scale).
+The gauge principle is expected to act on some basic unit of matter - these units of matter are expressed in terms of the entries from the quark world, or, the entries from the lepton world.
+As seen below, the three entries, two right-handed units of matter and one left-handed unit of matter, together are used to define the lepton world; likewise, the three similar entries, in terms of the triplets of some symmetry group $SU_Q(3)$ (to be explained later on), are used to define the quark world.

+We believe that the language will be used, for centuries to come, to describe the smallest units of matter, including electrons, neutrinos, and quarks, on the basis of Einstein's relativity principle and the quantum principle.

-Nowadays it is firmly established that there are three generations of quarks and of leptons, at the level of the so-called "point-like Dirac particles".
-According to another newly established belief in Cosmology, the content of the current Universe would be 25 \% in the dark matter while only 5\% in the ordinary matter, the latter described by the "minimal Standard Model" (mSM).
-The dark-matter particles are supposed to be described by an extended Standard Model.
-Thus, there is certain urgent need for an extended Standard Model, which accommodates those phenomena which are "beyond the Standard Model".
+Nowadays it is a general belief (of others so far, but of not the view of this paper) that there are three generations of quarks and three generations of leptons, at the level of the so-called "point-like Dirac particles".
+According to another newly established belief in Cosmology, the content of the current Universe would be 25\% in the dark matter while only 5\% in the visual ordinary matter, the latter described by the "minimal Standard Model" (mSM).
+In this language, the dark-matter particles are supposed to be described by some real Standard Model.
+Indeed, there is certain urgent need for a truly Standard Model, which also accommodates those phenomena which are currently classified as "beyond the Standard Model".

+We could call the above statements as "the old standard wisdom" (i.e., before the year of 2017).
+They would appear in talks, in papers, etc., as of today (2017).
+The Standard Model, the name that was invented by S. Weinberg in 1970's, of this paper deviates from the above standard wisdom in that there is new family gauge group $SU_f(3)$ on top of the well-known force-fields gauge group $SU_c(3) \times SU_L(2) \times U(1)$.
+The three "generations" of leptons are easily explained away and neutrino oscillations among three "generations" can be easily understood.
+In the quark world, all the entries are the triplets of the quark group $SU_Q(3)$, such that the old notion of "generations" also never appear.

+What we are doing in this paper is to describe the Standard Model that is based on Einstein's relativity principle and the quantum principle (established in the 20th Century) and that describes the {\it smallest units of matter}, including electrons, neutrinos, and quarks.
+The Standard Model \cite{definition} is, apart from the SSB "ignition" term, both the originally massless theory and the dimensionless theory.
+Both the gauge principle and the principle of renormalizability are now elevated to the status of the (mathematical) principles.
+(SSB means "spontaneous symmetry breaking".)

+Nowadays we all know that we have firmly established the validity of Einstein's relativity principle and the quantum principle, the so-called two foundation pillars established as of the 20th Century.
+Starting from the beginning of the 21st Century, we should take it very seriously that there {\it exist} the {\it smallest} units of matter, such as the electrons, neutrinos, quarks, etc., a finite number of them.
+The behaviors of these smallest units of matter are described by the Standard Model, which we try to discuss in the present paper.